carbon-language/carbon-lang/clang/docs/ThreadSafetyAnalysis.rst

 Negative requirements are an alternative EXCLUDES that provide a stronger safety guarantee.
-A negative requirement uses the  REQUIRES attribute, in conjection with the ``!`` operator, to indicate that a capability should *not* be held.
+A negative requirement uses the  REQUIRES attribute, in conjunction with the ``!`` operator, to indicate that a capability should *not* be held.

 For example, using ``REQUIRES(!mu)`` instead of ``EXCLUDES(mu)`` will produce